ManojVG/AboutMe/README.md

 Hi 👋, I am Manoj V. Ghuge.

-A passionate programmer who is interested in Problem Solving and Full Stack Software Engieeering [Web, Mobile, Desktop, Cloud].
+A passionate programmer who is interested in Problem Solving and Software Engieeering.

 🌱 I’m aiming to pursue life time career in Software Engineering & Technology.